-This Information Guidance is intended to articulate foundational and sound practices for operational risk management (ORM) in the rating and underwriting of automobile insurance.
-[1]
+This Guidance is intended to articulate foundational and sound practices for operational risk management (ORM) in the rating and underwriting of automobile insurance.

-The purpose of this Guidance is to promote just, reasonable and accurate rates.
+Application of this Guidance will promote just, reasonable, and accurate rates charged to consumers.
 It will also support fair treatment for consumers engaged in the underwriting process.

-The degree of adoption of this Guidance should be a function of a proportionality principle, meaning that it is commensurate with the nature (including business model), size, complexity and risk profile of the insurer.
+The level of implementation/adoption of this Guidance should be interpreted with a proportionality principle commensurate with the nature (including business model), size, complexity and risk profile of the insurer.